Swansong101/Ray_Tracing_Implementation/README.md

 # Mini Maze Game using Python
-This project features the use of python language and provided libraries to create a mini game where the sprite navigates through a dark maze making use of the different surfaces around them to light their way.
+This project features the use of python language and provided libraries to create a mini game where the sprite navigates through a dark maze.

 # Game Objective: